fassousa/100-days-of-code/log.md

 **Thoughts**: Today I got really lazy, but the lectures were quite easy and made me think the ruby way to do them.

+### Day 3: September 19, 2018

+**Today's Progress**: Continued watchandcode JavaScript course to review and did some Ruby challenges to practice for job online screenings.
+Learned some cool stuff about array methods in Ruby and got stuck in a problem reggarding hashes and arrays in Ruby.
+I have to study that more.

+**Thoughts**: It is getting harder to code everyday because sometimes I just feel like not coding, but when I start things begin to set in motion.
+The hardest part today were the Ruby challenges

 ### Day 1: June 27, Monday